Supplement: Testing Before July 2026 #

 Key Information: A characteristic of good traffic handling is passing messages exactly as received.

-You’ll need a comprehensive understanding of what RACES is, not just the requirements to participate.
+The older question asks for a comprehensive understanding of what RACES is, not just the requirements to participate.
+The newer pool focuses on the certification requirement specifically.

 What is a LEO Satellite? #